 Santa Claus is understood to be a beneficent gift giver who loves all children and wants them to be happy.
 This may be true in a broader spiritual sense, but in a practical sense and for fairly obvious practical reasons, Santa Claus tends to skip over the economically depressed or poor parts of towns and linger in well-groomed cul de sacs.
-The truth is — and a 2016 study of 186 pediatric wards in the British Medical Journal offers hard evidence to prove this — that delinquency, measurements of naughtiness or niceness, is a poor predictor of Santa’s behavior.
+The truth about Santa Claus is — and a 2016 study of 186 pediatric wards in the British Medical Journal offers hard evidence to prove this — that delinquency, measurements of naughtiness or niceness, is a poor predictor of Santa’s behavior.
 Socioeconomic status of families is a very good predictor of Santa’s behavior.
 So, ultimately, the Kris Kringle narrative unwinds for poor kids, who receive less because they have less, not because they are lesser.

 “Deeper socioeconomic factors are at play, even impacting Santa Claus’s abilities to reach out to every child,” the authors wrote.
 “Whether his contract needs to be reviewed or local Santas employed in ‘hard to reach’ areas, all we want is for every child to be happy this Christmas.”

 This research was part of the legendary British Medical Journal Christmas Edition, which has been tickling science fans for thirty years with rigorous studies that skew whimsical.
 Contributors have demonstrated that Peppa Pig promotes medical malpractice, orthopedic surgeons are smarter than anesthesiologists, and sealed chocolates last barely 12 minutes in hospital wards.